JotaRandom/LMAE/README.en.md

 Basic commands in bluetoothctl:
 - `power on` - Turn on the Bluetooth adapter
 - `scan on` - Search for nearby devices
 - `pair XX:XX:XX:XX:XX:XX` - Pair with a device (replace XX... with the MAC address)
 - `trust XX:XX:XX:XX:XX:XX` - Trust the device for automatic reconnection
 - `connect XX:XX:XX:XX:XX:XX` - Connect to the device
 - `exit` - Exit bluetoothctl

-*Note: Later in the guide we'll install Blueberry, Linux Mint's graphical Bluetooth manager, which makes pairing easier from the GUI.*
+> **Note:** Later in the guide we'll install Blueberry, Linux Mint's graphical Bluetooth manager,
+> which makes pairing easier from the GUI.

 **For Bluetooth headphones/speakers:**

 Bluetooth audio support is already included with `pipewire-audio`.
 Bluetooth audio devices should automatically appear as available audio outputs once paired and connected.

+### Checklist - Chapter 2

+- [ ] Regular user created
+- [ ] Visual components installed (Xorg, LightDM, Cinnamon)
+- [ ] LightDM configured with Slick Greeter
+- [ ] Desktop tested and working
+- [ ] Keyboard layout configured in Cinnamon
+- [ ] Sudo configured for the user
+- [ ] Yay installed and AUR enabled
+- [ ] Linux Mint fonts installed and configured
+- [ ] Mint themes and icons installed
+- [ ] Mint wallpapers installed (optional)
+- [ ] Printer support installed (optional)
+- [ ] PipeWire installed and working
+- [ ] Bluetooth installed and configured (optional)

+---

 # Chapter 3: Completing the Experience - Linux Mint Applications

 This chapter covers the installation of applications that come by default in Linux Mint.

 ## 3.1 Productivity Applications and Utilities